José María Orellana

 José María Orellana Pinto (11 July 1872 – 26 September 1926) was a Guatemalan political and military leader.
 He was chief of staff of President Manuel Estrada Cabrera and President of Guatemala between 1921 and 1926, after overthrowing Conservative Unionist President Carlos Herrera.
 During his rule the Quetzal was established as the currency of Guatemala.
 Orellana Pinto died under suspicious circumstances in 1926 at the age of fifty-four.
 He was buried in the Guatemalan capital with state honors.

 Early life

 José María Orellana Pinto was born in El Jícaro; he was the son of Esteban Orellana and Leonora Pinto.
 Orellana had a military career becoming General of the Guatemalan Army.
-He was elected to the Guatemalan legislature on several occasions, as a member of the Liberal Party, and was also Chief of Staff of the President Estrada Cabrera; when serving as such, on 29 April 1907, he was riding alongside the president's coach when the latter suffered a bomb attack -which had been planned by the brothers Avila Echeverría and some of their relatives and friends-.
-Miraculously, both the president and Orellana were unharmed by the assassination attempt and almost immediately initiated the prosecution of the perpetrators.
+He was elected to the Guatemalan legislature on several occasions, as a member of the Liberal Party, and was also Chief of Staff of the President Estrada Cabrera; when serving as such, on 29 April 1907, he was riding alongside the president's coach when the latter suffered a bomb attack -which had been planned by the brothers Avila Echeverría and some of their relatives and friends.
+Both Estrada and Orellana were unharmed by the assassination attempt and almost immediately initiated the prosecution of the perpetrators.